SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 Using and adhering the project scope of the security groups has the consequence, that:

 1. either an admin has to set up security groups for each project
-2. or the scs only provides a guide on how to setup and use some recommended security groups.
+2. or the SCS project only provides a guide on how to setup and use some recommended security groups.

 As users are allowed to, will and should edit their security groups, there is no way to ensure, that a certain set of security groups with certain rules is always present in a project.
 So packing an extra burden on admins is unreasonable.